alvisesommariva/ORTHOCUB/README.md

 • demo_cubature_splines illustrates the basic usage of the ORTHOCUB technique to approximate definite integrals on a spline-curvilinear domain Ω1 (see Figure 1).
-• demo_cubature_ade_splines, fixed a degree of precision n equal to 2, 4, . . . , 16, ap-
+• demo_cubature_ade_splines, fixed a degree of precision n equal to 2, 4, . . . , 16, approximates
-proximates via the rules proposed in this work 100 integrals of random polynomials of the form p_n(x, y) = (c_0 + c_1 x + c_2 y)^n.
+via the rules proposed in this work 100 integrals of random polynomials of the form p_n(x, y) = (c_0 + c_1 x + c_2 y)^n.
 Each exact integral is computed via Green theorem.
 Finally it plots the